yyjhao/yyjhao.github.com/_posts/2013-12-13-markmon-a-markdown-previewer.md

 So here's the final app: a command-line initiated daemon/server that watches the markdown file and converts it to html and send it to clients via socket.io.
 The client is simply a web frontend which then uses JavaScript to diff the DOM and apply the appropriate update.

+If you are interested, be sure to check out the link in the beginning of this post.